The Language of Interior Design: Terms Everyone Should Know

 Principles of Spatial Composition

 Beyond individual elements, interior decorating terms also describe how these components interact.
-Design principles like proportion, scale, balance, and emphasis explain how designers create cohesive and visually compelling environments.
+Design principles like proportion, scale, balance, and emphasis explain how designers create cohesive and visually interesting environments.
 Proportion refers to the relationship between different elements, while scale determines how items fit within the overall space.

 For instance, a large sofa in a tiny room would disrupt proportion, creating visual discomfort.
 Understanding these terms allows you to make deliberate design choices that transform rooms from merely functional to truly extraordinary.
 By learning this specialised language, you gain the ability to communicate design intentions precisely and create spaces that are both beautiful and meaningful.